CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

  - _The company plays a card keyed to the site_.
 If the on-guard card is a non-creature hazard, it may be revealed if it is a hazard that directly affects the company or a character in the company (e.g., a hazard that forces all characters to make a corruption check).
  - Otherwise, return the card to your hand at the end of the site phase.

-In the first two cases, the card is handled as if it had been played during the movement-hazard phase (i.e., short-events are discarded, long-events last until your opponent’s next long-event phase, etc.).
+In the first two cases, the card is handled as if it had been played during the movement-hazard phase (i.e., short-events are discarded, long-events last until your opponent’s next long-event phase, etc.).<span id="page61" class="page-number">61</span>

+---

 {: .note }
 > **Example:** After visiting Thranduil’s Halls, Jessica’s company moves to The Lonely Mountain.
 During her movement/hazard phase, Jason places a card on-guard.
 The card is Awaken Denizens, but Jessica does not know that.
 This card doubles the # of strikes for an automatic-attack at a Ruins & Lairs site.